What trigger are you running these days?

 Quick Summary

-Install a Ballistic Engineering drop-in trigger by placing it in the AR-15 lower receiver, aligning pin holes, inserting pins, and tightening internal set screws with a hex key.
-Dry-fire tests confirm a crisp break and short reset, ensuring proper function.
+Install a Ballistic Engineering drop-in trigger on your AR-15/AR-10 by placing the unit in the receiver, aligning pin holes, installing pins, and tensioning with internal set screws using a hex wrench.
+Function test with dry-fire pulls to ensure a crisp break and short reset.

 Chapters